rfitzus/LabelsForPOs/README.md

 ---

-Add this BAQ Report to the Epicor Main Menu.
+Add this BAQ Report to the Main Menu.
 For Program Type use BAQ Report.
 Click the Report Button and select your BAQ Report you created.
-After you must quit and restart your Epicor for the Menu changes to take effect.
+After you must quit and restart for the Menu changes to take effect.

 ![](images/04-LabelPOReceipts_73.png)